pcbrom/trace_llm/README.md

 - **Depth of Reasoning (DoR)** – logical structure and coherence of the model's reasoning.
 - **Originality (ORI)** – novelty and creativity of the model's output.

+For human rater instructions and rubric anchors (DoR/ORI 0–10), see `Instructions Human Evaluation Protocol.pdf`.

 The full experimental pipeline (data generation, judgment, and analysis) is documented in the notebooks in this repository and in the datasets released on Zenodo.
 This repository itself only tracks a **subset of the data files** (benchmark test splits) and all **analysis / pipeline notebooks**.

 ---

+## Human Evaluation Protocol (DoR/ORI)

+The file `Instructions Human Evaluation Protocol.pdf` is a one-page handout intended to be delivered directly to human evaluators.
+Key requirements:

+- Evaluate only the model text under **MODEL OUTPUT**.
+- Do not use external sources; use general knowledge only to judge basic coherence.
+- Do not score based on agreement/disagreement with the topic, nor on answer-key correctness.
+- Assign **integer** scores from **0 to 10** (no decimals) for both dimensions:
+  - **DoR (Depth of Reasoning):** depth, logical chaining, alternatives, justification.
+  - **ORI (Originality):** non-paraphrastic added value, insights/structure beyond the obvious, while staying on-scope.

+Recommended anchor points (use the nearest whole number) are provided in the PDF for both DoR and ORI (0, 2, 4, 6, 8, 10).

 ## Repository Structure (Tracked Files)